arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-07-26-interview-ryan-bethancourt-ceo-of-wild-earth.md

 **Ryan:** Yes, 100%.
 This was inspired by other things that I’ve done.
 I actually knew Josh Tetrick from [Just](//justforall.com/en-us) prior \[to IndieBio] and I’m also a vegan.
 I knew him \[Josh] before he raised any money.
 I knew him because he was walking around getting people to taste his muffin.
 And I was like ‘Who is this crazy guy walking around getting people to taste his muffin?’

-When he raised the first half million from Khosla Ventures, it opened my eyes. _Wait a minute, VCs will fund alternative protein company?_ That’s really interesting.
+When he raised the first half million from Khosla Ventures, it opened my eyes. _Wait a minute, VCs will fund alternative protein companies?_ That’s really interesting.
 I knew Josh’s stuff and that was food science, not real biotech.
 That’s food science innovation.
 What if we added real biotech?
 What if, instead of replacing egg protein with plant proteins, what if we replace it with the _identical_ protein made using biotech (like through recombinant yeast or bacteria)?
 So that became this mission to find people who could do this.

 <img src="/img/cultured-meat.jpg" width="100%"/>